charles-keely/TheBoldUnknown/code/text_generator/README.md

 - `--dry-run`: Do not save results to the database.
 - `--out <file.md>`: Write the generated content to a Markdown file.
 - `--backfill-captions`: Backfill captions/hashtags for existing stories (see below).
+- `--regenerate`: Regenerate text for stories that already have generations (deletes old, creates new).
+- `--force`: Force regeneration even if assemblies/thumbnails exist (deletes them too).

 ## Backfill Captions & Hashtags